xivol/MMCS-OSMD/docs/android-ui.md

-Here's the updated lecture outline, incorporating the discussion about XML alternatives and the side-by-side code comparison.

----

-### Lecture Title: The Android UI Pipeline: From XML to Pixels and the Compose Paradigm Shift
+### The Android UI Pipeline: From XML to Pixels and the Compose Paradigm Shift

-**Target Audience:** Intermediate Android developers
-**Duration:** 60–75 minutes
-**Objective:** By the end, students will understand the classic UI pipeline (including inflation), the limitations of XML, the pre‑Compose attempts to overcome them, and how Jetpack Compose fundamentally rethinks UI construction.

 ---